duyquang91/leakdetector/README.md

 ## Inspiration

-The idea & code implementation is referred from open-source [Uber RIBs](https://github.com/uber/RIBs) architecture.
+We can talk about the idea via this [article on medium](https://medium.com/@duyquang91/memory-leak-detection-in-runtime-on-ios-cb4193f185fb) & the code implementation is referred from open-source [Uber RIBs](https://github.com/uber/RIBs) architecture.

 ## Contributing